 No student or authorized visitor is subject to any limitation or penalty solely for the expression of his/her views or for having assembled with others for such purpose.
-Peaceful picketing and other orderly demonstrations in public areas will not be interfered with.
+There will not be interference with peaceful picketing and other orderly demonstrations in public areas.
 Public areas include sidewalks and parking lots but not areas such as lobbies, corridors, and rooms in buildings.